shrijadutta/global-retail-sales-performance-dashboard-excel/README.md

 - **Clothing** was the most profitable product category.
 - **Sydney** led all cities in revenue generation.
 - The **21–25 age group** was the most valuable customer segment.
-- Overall customer satisfaction was **moderate to high**, based on a 3.5-star average rating and over 60% of 4–5 star reviews.
+- Overall customer satisfaction was **moderate to high**, based on a 3.5-star average rating and nearly 60% of 4–5 star reviews.

 ---